apache/ignite/modules/zeromq/README.txt

     ...
 </project>

-2. Create an Ignite configuration file (see example-ignite.xml) and make sure it is accessible from the streamer.
+2. Create an GridGain configuration file (see example-ignite.xml) and make sure it is accessible from the streamer.

 3. Create your StreamSingleTupleExtractor or StreamMultipleTupleExtractor, an example can be found in the tests folder ZeroMqStringSingleTupleExtractor.java.
 Now it is necessary to add in a streamer